Implied Consent in California DUIs

 After you are pulled over for a suspected DUI, but before an arrest, police will often ask you to take a hand-held preliminary alcohol screening (PAS) breath test.

 There is no penalty for refusing a PAS breath test unless you are under 21 or on probation for a prior DUI conviction.
-Refusing a PAS test cannot be admitted at trial as evidence of guilt.
+If you fall into these categories, refusing a PAS test can result in additional penalties, including a longer license suspension and potential violation of your probation terms.

 When Can Police Require a Blood Test?

-• If you are suspected of committing a felony DUI.
+- If you are suspected of committing a felony DUI.

-• If you have three or more DUI or wet reckless convictions within ten years.
+- If you have three or more DUI orwet reckless convictions within ten years.

-• If you have at least one prior felony DUI conviction.
+- If you have at least one prior felony DUI conviction.

-• If the alleged DUI caused an injury to another person.
+- If the alleged DUI caused an injury to another person.

-• When police have a clear indication that the test would reveal the presence of drugs through the driver's statements, symptoms of drug intoxication, or physical evidence of drug use.
+- When police have a clear indication that the test would reveal the presence of drugs through the driver's statements, symptoms of drug intoxication, or physical evidence of drug use.

 What are the Penalties for a Refusal?